 Then Saturday was the big day.
 I didn't realize that I had gotten the wrong size of box for the base, so it was sitting open the whole morning.
 I asked my grandparents to transport me because I trusted them in their driving and lack of items that could hurt the cake for the morning.

-back to the hotel where the luncheon was at and put the cake together.
+After pictures, my grandparents and I hurried back to the hotel where the luncheon was at and put the cake together.
 There was a slight causulty with the hearts next to the names, but I don't think anyone noticed.
 I quickly put it together, scaring the spectators a time or two with the placements and holding the cakes, but nothing big happened.
 Once it was done I was so happy to be free of it.

 After the cake cutting I shoved it all back into boxes, looking less deliciouse than before and got it home.
 Everyone liked it, and it worked out great, even though the pictures show all of it's flaws.
 Oh well, it was dark enough in the that I didn't mind too much.